 The recipe is based on my vegan peanut butter millionaires which use the same caramel and topping.
 Except these ones don't require any baking, making them fuss-free and pretty much fail-proof.

 You won't find any unusual ingredients in these no-bake chocolate peanut butter oatmeal bars.
-In fact, you'll only need 6 items to make them!
+In fact, just like my peanut butter twix bars, you'll only need 6 ingredients to make them!

 The crust is based on rolled oats.
 If you want to make gluten-free oatmeal bars, this is the ingredient to look out for, so opt for certified GF oats.